 One of HM Revenue & Customs' (HMRC's) aims is to make it as easy as possible for customers to get their record keeping right and ensure they file and pay correctly and on time.
 Keeping regular and accurate records will help small and medium sized enterprises (SMEs) with turnover below the VAT threshold, and/or customers claiming Universal Credit, to file and pay the correct amount.

-To meet this aim, HMRC has worked with the software industry to establish a catalogue of smart phone applications to help small businesses with their record keeping.
+To meet this aim, HMRC has worked with the software industry to establish a catalogue of mobile and desktop applications/software to help small businesses with their record keeping.

-All unincorporated businesses will also be able to use flat-rate 'simplified expenses' for any or all of their expenses covering their:
+All unincorporated businesses will be able to use flat-rate 'simplified expenses' for any or all of the following expenses:

 Any software developers interested in developing products to help small businesses with their record keeping, should contact the HMRC Software Developers Support Team at SDS team for technical specifications and to register an interest.